Tesla Cars: Easy To Total, Expensive To Repair

 I repeat that advice here.
 Even more emphatically.

-However, his articles on why Tesla is not Amazon or Apple are evergreen, as is his warning about the SolarCity merger.
+However, his articles on why Tesla is not Amazon (NASDAQ:AMZN) or Apple (NASDAQ:AAPL) are evergreen, as is his warning about the SolarCity merger.

 Uncle Brian recently sent me this note: